AOT-Technologies/forms-flow-ai/forms-flow-data-analysis-api/README.md

 output of sentiment API in Redash dashboards.
 This information can be found in the **Insights section** for staff user formsflow.ai.

+A potential architectural conflict, which can happen is the choosing of postgres database and mongodb database.
+What database should we use, for which arhchitecure.